mochi-hpc-experiments/colza-experiments/ubuntu/amr-wind/README.md

 Feel free to use a different input file for AMR-WIND to accomodate for the scale.
 The previous section explained how to do that.

+## Running elastic experiments

+Moving on to proper elastic experiments is simply a matter of calling `./run-elastic.sh N m M S T` where `N` is still the number of hosts for AMR-WIND, but `m` and `M` are the minimum and maximum number of hosts for Colza, respectively, `S` is the number of hosts to add at every increase of the staging area, and `T` is the time in seconds to wait between each increase.